Romanian Socialist Democratic Party: History

-The PSDR contested the 1990 general elections, receiving around 1.1% of the vote in both the Chamber and Senate elections.
+Established by Marius Cîrciumaru in January 1990, the PSDR contested the 1990 general elections, receiving around 1.1% of the vote in both the Chamber and Senate elections.
 Although it failed to win a seat in the Senate, the party won five seats in the Chamber.
 The 1992 elections saw its vote share fall to 0.9%, resulting in it losing all five seats.